Americans with Disabilities Act of 1990 (ADA) Policy & Procedures

 All RFTA fixed route buses are lift or ramp equipped, and some have a kneeling feature.
 Operators must be familiar with how to deploy these features and must allow any passenger to utilize these features upon request, even if a disability is not apparent.

 Operators must offer assistance when it appears that a passenger may require help in boarding or alighting or if requested by the passenger.
 Operators are required to ensure that lifts, ramps, and securement equipment are in good repair during their pre-trip inspections.
 If any of this equipment is deficient during the pre-trip inspection, maintenance will be notified.
 If maintenance is unable to correct the problem, another bus with functional equipment will be provided.
-If any of this equipment becomes non-functional while in service, dispatch will be notified by the Operator and the defective bus will be switched out as soon as possible.
+If any of this equipment becomes non-functional while in service, dispatch will be notified by the Operator and the defective bus will be switched out as soon as possible

 Route Identification to Passengers Waiting at Shared Stops